jessielw/DeeZy/docs/templates.md

 Notes:

 - `{stem}` is ignored if `{stem-cleaned}` is used in the same template.
-- Words that are often actual titles such as `surround` or `multichannel` are preserved by default.
-If you want them removed as metadata, edit your configuration or supply a custom cleaner.
 - Leading numeric track numbers are preserved; this keeps filenames like `01` or `03 - Something` meaningful when the numeric portion is the only useful label.

 Examples (input stem -> `{stem-cleaned}`):